 Test Your Knowledge

-Which of these thoughts is an example of positive thinking?
+Which of these thoughts is an example of healthy thinking?

 I've had a couple of bad relationships.
 I know I'll never have a good relationship.

 I feel bad that I didn't get as big a raise as I wanted.
 But there may have been reasons that had nothing to do with me.
 I'll talk to my supervisor to see if there is anything I can do to get a bigger raise next time.

 How can a daily journal help you have more accurate, rational thoughts?

 It makes you aware of your self-talk and can help you come up with helpful thoughts to correct an irrational thought.

 Writing in the journal every day will help healthy thinking come naturally to you.